 During the summer season, ferries shuttle between downtown Providence and the island town of Newport, RI., across Narragansett Bay.

 Tie on some sensible shoes and take a walking tour of the hilly East Side neighborhood of Providence, a historic area of Georgian, Greek Revival, and Victorian architecture with the ivy-drenched campus of Brown University at the summit.
 The walk is packed with interesting places and vistas, including the First Baptist Church, the Providence Art Club, the Roger Williams Memorial (great view of downtown), and several historic houses.
+Downtown, too, has some fantastic stonework building facades, some of the oldest and best-preserved in the country.

 Providence Place Mall in the heart of downtown is a beauty, with lots of name brand stores and places to dine.
-The “cityside” side of the Mall overlooks the city’s wonderful WaterPlace Park, a Venician-like walkway along both sides of the rivers that join together and traverse the downtown, with marvelous arched bridges that carry workers from the downtown side to the East Side.
+The “cityside” side of the Mall overlooks the city’s wonderful WaterPlace Park, a Venetian-like walkway along both sides of the rivers that join together and traverse the downtown, with marvelous arched bridges that carry workers from the downtown side to the East Side.
 Also, Providence's "downcity" neighborhood and East Side have fun, independent shops.
 For instance, the Arcade on Weybosset Street was built in 1828 as a shopping center and it is laced with arty ironwork and filled with unusual shops.
 Major shopping streets are Wickenden, Westminster, and Thayer.

 Roger Williams Park and Zoo, with its carriage roads, ponds, and fields, is a beauty all year.
 You can cross-country ski here (BYO equipment) or retreat indoors.
 The zoo animals and their caretakers welcome guests all winter.
-It’s a snall zoo – perfect for younger kids.
+It’s a small zoo – perfect for younger kids.
 At the park's Botanical Center, visitors can relax by a waterfall and enjoy flowers from around the world.
 Open daily except Mondays.
 Also, the park's Museum of Natural History & Planetarium offers nature exhibits and cool planetarium shows for adults and kids.
 Open daily.

 Great performances happen in Providence, but you will need to plan ahead for shows and tickets, of course.
 The Providence Performing Arts Center is a restored 1928 movie palace, with all the glitz of the time.
 PPAC hosts major Broadway shows and national entertainers.
-PPAC's sister venue, Veterans Memorial Auditorium ("The Vets'), hosts the Rhode Island Philharmonic and other grand music.
+PPAC's sister venue, Veterans Memorial Auditorium ("The Vets"), hosts the Rhode Island Philharmonic and other grand music.

 Ellie’s Bakery at 61 Washington Street, smack in the heart of downtown.
 Breakfast egg sandwich comes with house-cured bacon; three types of homemade bread for lunch sandwiches (to go); award-winning French macaroons in many flavors.